mstahv/enhancing-master-detail-view/README.md

-# My App

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+# Git story about improving the Master-Detail template from start.vaadin.com

+This project contains "git story" about improvements I planned to do to the Master-Detail view template in start.vaadin.com.
+Let's see if an actual blog post follows up at some point.

 ## Running the application